Advice about an empty property you own

 What if it needs a lot of work?

 You may need to refurbish or repair the property before you can sell it or rent it out.
 Get the work done as soon as possible so you can start to recover the costs.
-If you need a builder, look for one approved by an organisation.
+If you need a builder, look for one approved by an organisation such as:

 Get more than one quote for the work, and get references from other people if you can.